RaphaelDeLaGhetto/whatdandoes.info/source/draft/index.md

 ---
-title: 'Galatians 5:16-24, Living by the Spirit''s Power'
+title: 'Galatians 5:1,16-24, Living by the Spirit''s Power'
 date: 2018-12-05 12:50:22
 tags:
-- preaching
-- radio
 ---

 ## The Christmas Spirit